Ron-Hadad/Object_collecting_turtlebot3/README.md

 This ROS project enables the Turtlebot 3 Burger to navigate to a series of randomly placed red balls and place them on top of a randomly placed blue cube autonomously within a Gazebo simulated environment.
 ## How to Run the Project
+note: This project requires the installation of Gazebo as a dependency.
 1. **Start Environment:**
    - Open Terminal 1 and launch the Turtlebot 3 Burger in our custom world:
      ```